Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis

 \subsection{Sequential Change Sign Detection with D-MDL}

-In previous sections, we considered how to measure the change sign scores at a specific time point $t$.
+In the previous sections, we considered how to measure the change sign scores at a specific time point $t$.
 In order to detect change signs sequentially for the case where there exist multiple change points, we can conduct sequential change sign detection using D-MDL in a similar manner with \cite{ym2016}.
 We give two variants of the sequential algorithms.
-One is the sequential D-MDL algorithm with {\em fixed windowing} while the other is that with adaptive windowing.
+One is the sequential D-MDL algorithm with {\em fixed windowing} while the other is that with {\em adaptive windowing}.
 In the former, we prepare a local window of fixed size to calculate D-MDL at the center of the window.
-We then slide the window to obtain a sequence of D-MDL change scores as with \cite{ym2016} (see also \cite{mos} for local windowing).
+We then slide the window to obtain a sequence of D-MDL change scores as with \cite{ym2016}.
 We raise an alarm when the score exceeds the predetermined threshold $\beta$.
-The algorithm is summarized as follows:
+The algorithm is summarized in Algorithm 1:

-Next we design the sequential D-MDL algorithm with {\em adaptive windowing}.
-In \cite{kmy2017}, the sequential algorithm with adaptive windowing (SCAW2) was proposed by combining the $0$th D-MDL with ADWIN algorithm~\cite{gavalda} (see also \cite{killick} for adaptive windowing) where the window grows until the MDL change statistics exceeds a threshold.
-The threshold is determined so that the total number of detected change points is finite.
-The sequential D-MDL algorithm can be obtained by replacing the $0$th D-MDL with general D-MDL in SCAW2.
+In the study \cite{kmy2017}, the sequential algorithm with adaptive windowing (SCAW) was proposed by combining the $0$th D-MDL with ADWIN algorithm~\cite{gavalda} where the window grows until the maximum of the MDL change statistics in the window exceeds a threshold.
+Once it exceeds the threshold, we drop the data earlier than the time point where the maximum is achieved and the window shrinks.
+Then the process restarts.
 It outputs the size of window whenever a change point is detected.

-According to \cite{kmy2017}, the threshold $\epsilon _{w}$ for $\Psi^{(\alpha)}$ is set so that the total number of false alarms is finite.
+According to the study \cite{kmy2017}, the threshold $\epsilon _{w}$ for $\Psi^{(0)}$ is set so that the total number of false alarms is finite.
 This is set as follows: for some parameter $\delta >0$, when the parameter is $d$-dimensional,